Spinlerk/MenuGenerator/README.md

 # MenuCreator
 Menu Creator is a Django-based application for creating daily menus, managing user-specific soups, main courses, salads, and side dishes.

+# Please be aware!

+I'd like to point out that there's a certain imperfection in my live version on Vercel.
+Specifically, during the registration of a new user (since this process involves cloning the database from the central database), the registration takes longer.
+Unfortunately, Vercel has a response timeout set to 10 seconds, so a 504: GATEWAY_TIMEOUT error appears.
+However, the user is successfully registered and can log in with the provided credentials.
+I have also set up an account for testing purposes, which can be accessed with the following credentials:

+Username: Tester
+Password: Tester123

+This issue is primarily caused by the fact that I am using the free, hobby plan on Vercel.
+I can modify the code (I plan to optimize it), but the larger the database grows, the sooner this problem will reappear.

 ![main_menu](Screenshot.png)